pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--live-update`

-Enables to deploy a workload once, save changes to the code and see those changes reflected within seconds in the workload running on the cluster.
+Enable to deploy a workload once, save changes to the code, and see those changes reflected within seconds in the workload running on the cluster.

 <details><summary>Example</summary>